This is a common feature of melting pots and provides a good contrast with homogenous 'traditional' societies.

 Two easily viable options are ether a) a rapid advance in ai networks which empowers isolated language groups, or b) a rapid advance in weapons systems that give easy military power to small groups.
 Many websites, including this one, probably will focus on either or both, as appropriate.

 Ai networks would rapidly grow sciences needed to open up outer space as real estate, providing 'living room' for various cultures.
+This is not likely to happen for various reasons though.
+Space that opens up soon is not likely to lead to a long term extension of humans into outer space unless changes happen.

 Weapons advancement and proliferation would give a defensive capability to races that are facing the short end of the next contraction phase in the 'colonial' cycle, and provide space in some sense, until the dominant cultures took overwhelming technological advantage.